realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 In order to use the all of above in our project, we have three more steps to do:

  * Binding everything in `application.ts`. `application.ts` is like the main function of LoopBack project.
- * Adding authenticate action into `sequence.ts`. `sequence.ts` is where we specify how to response a request.
+ * Adding authenticate action into `sequence.ts`.
+A sequence contains a list of actions that is performed for each request.
- * Put `@authenticate` decorator before your APIs.
+ * Put `@authenticate` decorator above your APIs.

-You can check [this tutorial](https://loopback.io/doc/en/lb4/Loopback-component-authorization.html) or [this shopping example](https://github.com/strongloop/loopback4-example-shopping) for more information of LoopBack 4 Authentication package.
+You can check [this tutorial](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/docs/authentication-system.md) or [this shopping example](https://github.com/strongloop/loopback4-example-shopping) for more information of LoopBack 4 Authentication package.

 ### Install `@loopback/authentication`